Vheekey/testing-readme/README.md

 Well, I have good news for ya, this is so POSSIBLE with this package.
 Yeah that's right, I mean it.
 Let's get down on the "how":

-So we will work with a 3 step form
+So we will be working with a 3 step form:

-After installing the package, I will be creating 3 blades for the different steps of the form:
 ## Installation

 You can install the package via composer: